 Some questions you’re going to want to ask as you prep your LP for launch:

 - Are there any areas of the page that are confusing or unclear?

 - What is the journey that someone is taking on my page?

 - Am I selling features (what my product does) or value (what my user gets after using my product)?

 Once you’ve made any necessary changes based on feedback, you’re ready to publish your awesome new landing page.
-Hit me up on Twitter or in the comments and I’ll be happy to record a 5-minute review of it to help you improve it! 🙂
+Hit me up on Twitter or in the comments; I’ll be happy to record a 5-minute review to help improve it! 🙂